jfecher/ante/README.md

 ﻿# Ante
-An interpreted, statically typed language
+A compiled, optionally typed language

 ## Features
 * Ante can either compile normally, or function as a JIT.